Regional Partnership to Locally Deliver at Scale to Meet 2030 Climate Action Targets

+The Government has set out a vision of Ireland’s future energy policy which centres on a transition to a low carbon energy system by 2050.
 We all face enormous challenges to deliver climate action and agreed targets for carbon emissions reduction.
 Many Stakeholders have key roles to play in the Energy Transition.
 3cea already works with all sectors that make up Energy Communities leading with Energy Efficiency Communities and developing Renewable Energy Communities over the next decade in the South East, with support from SEAI, DoCCAE as well as businesses, educational institutions, County Councils and others.

 Our success in reaching 2030 targets will depend on how we (and others) work together to deliver energy efficiency, clean energy, behaviour change and ultimately greater sustainability – this is what the Regional Strategy to 2030 seeks to address.

 The origins of 3cea go back to 2002 as formally the Carlow Kilkenny Energy Agency CLG, when the counties of Carlow and Kilkenny had the vision to establish an independent energy agency.
 Much has been achieved since that time, but the challenges of the next decade mean we are going to have to find our way to work at a whole different level again.

 We look forward to working with you in the decade ahead.